make4all/psst/README.md

 This is the initial configuration, the only remaining step is to ensure that data is being delivered.
 There are currently two ways to do this. in ```Jacdac.tsx``` we use the ```DisplayBoard``` to deliver data to a source declaratively, by calling [```board.pushPoint(value, sourceId)```](https://make4all.github.io/sonification/classes/sonification_displays_DisplayBoard.DisplayBoard.html#pushPoint).
 The alternative (seen in [DemoSimple](https://github.com/make4all/sonification/blob/main/src/views/demos/DemoSimple.tsx)) is to directly subscribe a source to an rxjs stream by calling ```setStream(source : Observer<Datum>)```

+Displays and Templates work together.
+For example, a ```NoteTemplate``` will sonify incoming data as audible notes.
+If we also add a ```FilterRangeTemplate``` with an attached ```NoiseSonify``` display, those notes that are inside the specified range will *additionally* play white noise.

-Thatis it.
+That`s it.
 Add a source, configure it with one or more templates, and push data.
 More details on all of this below.

 ## The DisplayBoard class